norm4nn/Pygame-Utilities/README.md

 class Popup methods:
 ```
-      .draw(window) - takes surface as argument and displays Popup if its status is opened
+      .draw(window) - takes surface as argument and displays Popup if its status is opened.
-      .
+      .clicked(mouse_pos) - takes tuple with 2 integer elements, which should be current mouse position.
+      If the Popup table is opened this method takes action which depends on clicked content.
+      .change_status() - takes no arguments and and changes status of popup, which mean:
+      -if it was closed, now opens up
+      -if it was opened, now closes down
 ```

 ### WORK IN PROGRESS ###